-Clock hours of individual and small group tutoring: provided to student on an as-needed basis elements of Social Media Advertising.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis course introduces students to the multiple elements of Social Media Advertising.
 This course will emphasize on techniques for the designing and running of an actual E-Marketing campaign, as well as the use of the new rules of media relations.
-Clock hours of lab: 10

-MK 2010 SOCIAL MEDIA ADVERTISING This course introduces students to the multiple elements of Social Media Advertising.
-This course will
+MK 2010 SOCIAL MEDIA ADVERTISING This course introduces students to the multiple